 Unlike most other games in the genre, ToME contains a story picked from your mix of class/race.
 The world and its many dungeons are always randomly generated however, to ensure that no two playthroughs will be identical.
 Another thing that makes ToME stand out is (somewhat) related to progression: within minutes a message popped up, informing me that I had unlocked a new class (wait, what?!).
 A quick glance at the character creation screen revealed that there is a lot more to unlock, including a fourth difficulty level and two brand new campaigns!
 Wow.
 This is accomplished by performing various actions/tasks in the game world, like talking to specific NPCs or defeating a boss; yet another reason to go out of your way exploring!
 And everything from unlocked content to achievements is stored on your online account (hello!), so there’ll be no cheating your way to those nifty extras.

 Those wondering about the price tag need not worry, for ToME is both 100% free and open source.
 It’s also available for the three big ones (Windows/Mac/Linux) and I’d say it should run fine on older hardware too, so no one gets left out.
 Go grab it and start your adventure already!
-I believe that’s all… Oh!
-Wait!
-Almost forgot: Greenlight.
-Alright, have fun!
+Oh wait, almost forgot: Greenlight!